Jock Itch (cont.)

 There are many treatment options and skin-care recipes for treating jock itch.
 Since the two primary causes of jock itch are excess moisture and fungal infections, treatment depends on the exact cause of the jock itch.
 Treatment of jock itch associated with skin irritation and excess moisture should address general measures to keep the groin clean and dry.
 Treatment of fungal jock itch should include antifungal creams used continuously for two to four weeks.

 It is important to keep in mind that no therapy is uniformly effective in all people.
-Your doctor may need to help evaluate the cause of your jock itch.

 Viewers share their comments